 You are buttering bread, and the tip of the knife hit the edge of the butter dish, and you are not sure if the butter dish is ‘clean.’
 You might obsess about this in your head.

 - How did you lift the dish from the cupboard?

 - Did it touch anything else?

 You might start to doubt the cleanliness of your work surface or plate, which you were okay about when you started to butter the bread.
-You feel very anxious, and may or may not have the thought of how this could make you or someone else ill, you might just feel the anxiety.
+You feel very anxious and may or may not have the thought of how this could make you or someone else ill; you might feel the anxiety.
 You carry out your own compulsions to make sure you do not spread germs and make people ill.
 These could be

 - dumping the bread